 Exposure Mapping · Risk Quantification · Continuous Surveillance

 Every domain carries an exposure profile — credential breaches, infrastructure gaps, regulatory filings, dark web indexing.
-LeakTrace synthesizes 52 intelligence sources into a single, quantified risk posture before an adversary operationalizes the data.
+LeakTrace correlates the same intelligence sources adversaries use into a single, quantified risk posture before they operationalize the data.

 No account required